Our Whanau

 For anyone who buys product made by her she says, “Anything is possible.”

-58 year old Tania grew up in Wairoa with her grandparents, As a child, she had a horse named Thomasina wo she loved and adored and on Fridays she would ditch school and go to her brother-in-law’s farm and ride horses.
+58 year old Tania grew up in Wairoa with her grandparents, As a child, she had a horse named Thomasina whom she loved and adored and on Fridays she would ditch school and go to her brother-in-law’s farm and ride horses.
 “They are very smart and have their own personalities” says Tania.

 She left Wairoa for Wellington at the age of 17 in search of her biological mother.
 At 18, she landed a job making shoes at the Puma factory in Owhiro Bay.
 She loved making shoes still has a keen eye for shoes.
 She thinks ladies Sketchers are the worst design for a women’s shoes and is perplexed by its popularity.